nierobs/nierobs/README.md

 # Summary

-Over 7 years of experience in web development.
-Technologist Diploma in Internet Systems from Universidade Nove de Julho and studying Computer Engineering at Universidade Católica de Petrópolis.
+Experience in web development.
+Analytical skills and conceptual thinking.
+On a more personal note, I firmly believe that individual freedom is the greatest achievement.